Junaidanwar1/practice-project/README.md

 # practice-project
 this is all about my class practice work
-My name is Junaid anwar and i am the developer of this project
+And My name is Junaid anwar and i am the developer of this project